SF Eats: Stonemill Matcha, Yo También Cantina & Mercadito plan spring openings

 Stonemill Matcha's planned exterior. | Rendering via

-Sweet and savory pastries supplied by Tartine Manufactory like matcha croissants will be on offer, along with quick bites like a katsu sando (tonkatsu sandwich) from chef Keisuke Akabori and sweet confections from pastry chef Mikiko Yui.
+A selection of sweet and savory pastries exclusive to Stonemill Matcha, including a matcha croissant, will be supplied in collaboration with Tartine Manufactory, along with quick bites like a katsu sando (tonkatsu sandwich) from chef Keisuke Akabori and sweet confections from pastry chef Mikiko Yui.

 The space is being made over to resemble a Japanese-style chanoma, which translates to living room, but generally refers to an open, common area in a home where meals are served.